Sean-Lan/Git-Friends/README.md

 # Git-Friends
-Use GitHub API to scrawl the friendship between developers.
+Use GitHub API to crawl the friendship between developers.